Article at a glance

 When sodium benzoate reacts with Vitamin C, it can convert to benzene, a known carcinogen.
 This reaction is further amplified by certain external conditions such as length of storage and exposure to light and heat, which can be unavoidable during the manufacturing and packaging process.
 The reaction between the additive and the vitamin is not the only way sodium benzoate poses a threat to consumers' health, as research has suggested the genotoxicity of isolated sodium benzoate.
 The findings indicate an increased risk of cellular damage and DNA mutation following exposure to the ingredient, providing further evidence against the preservative's safety.
 While the ingredient may offer a longer shelf-life, the possible risk to human life should be incentive enough to keep sodium benzoate out of our supplements.
 For these reasons, Panera Bread and Wholefoods has banned the ingredient from their foods.

 The final addition to our list of dangerous additives is another ingredient used in vitamins for its aesthetic properties.
 Titanium dioxide is an ingredient used to provide a clean, white appearance to pills, powders, and tablets.
-This ingredient not only presents many health risks to consumers who take multivitamins but it has also been linked to health complications for workers involved in the production.
+Is titanium dioxide in vitamins harmful?
+The answer is: yes.
+Titanium dioxide in vitamins not only presents many health risks to consumers who take multivitamins but it has also been linked to health complications for workers involved in the production.
 One study found that when titanium dioxide was inhaled, it resulted in pulmonary damage to the micro-fixtures of the lungs, significantly increasing the rates of lung disease.

 As concern over the additive grew, further research was conducted to weed through additional health implications.
 One such study exposed titanium dioxide as a nephrotoxic substance linked directly to kidney damage as the result of altered gene expression, inflammation, and increased oxidative stress.
 A second study examined the impact of titanium dioxide on the gastrointestinal tract and revealed that the additive was associated with pronounced inflammation of the small intestine.
 This is hugely problematic when you consider that digestive disorders and related dysfunction are a current epidemiological crisis, with millions suffering from inflammatory diseases of the GI tract, including IBS, Crohns, and Celiac disease.
 Additionally, titanium dioxide's impairing effect on the small intestine limits the effectiveness of supplements since this is where the majority of vitamin and mineral absorption occurs.
 As the scientific community continues to expose the health risks associated with titanium dioxide, once again, we find ourselves asking whether or not the visual allure of our vitamin is worth the price of safety.